 Prior to coming to Berkeley, I worked as a tutor in the Los Angeles area for two and a half years.
 During that time, I worked with students one-on-one as well as in a classroom setting, teaching an SAT prep class and tutoring in the AVID program at a local high school.
 I can't say that I have a single favorite subject to tutor.
 I love to tutor English, helping students unpack literature and understand devices, but I also love helping students with college applications!
 I've found that writing college admissions essays is a daunting task for most high school kids, and I get a lot of enjoyment out of helping students tackle them!
 I also love to tutor French, as I think it a beautiful and artful language.
 In general, with any subject I tutor, my goal is always to help my students see how easily they can conquer the material given the right strategy.
 My job as a tutor is that of a trail guide: I want to set my students on the right path, but ultimately the hard work and the payoff is theirs.

-University of California-Berkeley - BA, English Literature
+Undergraduate Degree: University of California-Berkeley - Bachelor in Arts, English Literature

 College World History